 Overview

 The current study investigated the nature of available pathological data as it relates to cases of cross species RNA virus transmission events.
 The study identified some major gaps in the scientific literature particular at a molecular level when it comes to understanding the cellular level pathogenesis of cross species transmission events.
-Secondly we analyzed the results of a literature search for cross-species transmission events in RNA viruses using multiple correspondence analysis and identified trends in the pathological traits associated with these infections, particularly as they related to spillover events involving humans Thirdly hierarchical cluster analysis identified the existence of “pathological groups” of viruses which cluster based on their pathological traits which tend to have other similar traits, especially hosts involved and transmission mechanisms.
+Secondly we analyzed the results of a literature search for cross-species transmission events in RNA viruses using multiple correspondence analysis and identified trends in the pathological traits associated with these infections, particularly as they related to spillover events involving humans Thirdly, hierarchical cluster analysis identified the existence of “pathological groups” of viruses which cluster based on their pathological traits which tend to have other similar traits, especially hosts involved and transmission mechanisms.

 Data availability